Darwin Family GeoFORCE Texas Fund

 Pam attended her first GeoFORCE event last year.
 The program has long been supported by her employer, but it was the first time she was able to meet these extraordinary students and hear their stories.
 The encounter prompted her to find ways to support the program.
 “This was the first time that many of the students had ever traveled outside of Texas ” she says.
 “They were so excited about what they’d seen and their parents were excited too.
 The kids were at the top of their respective classes, but they hadn’t had exposure to a lot of other kids who liked math and science.
 So it was very fulfilling for them.
 And it was touching for me.”

 Darwin recalls how a wonderful earth science teacher inspired her to learn about the world around her when she was only 12 years old.
 She hopes GeoFORCE will have that same power to inspire these students.

 Darwin enhanced her family’s gift by using ExxonMobil’s 3:1 matching program and the Jackson School’s own 1:1 matching program.
 This immediately grew their fund to $100,000.

 The Darwin Family GeoFORCE Texas Fund will assure the long term availability of resources so students admitted to the program can continue their geosciences journey throughout high school, into college and beyond.

-This fall, the first cohort of 80 students to complete all four years of the GeoFORCE Texas program—all graduates of southwest Texas high schools—are heading to college.
+The first cohort of 80 students to complete all four years of the GeoFORCE Texas program—all graduates of southwest Texas high schools—are heading to college.
 A whopping 90 percent were accepted into colleges and universities, with 63 percent majoring in science, engineering or math.

 In the last 10 years, no student from the southwest Texas high schools making up the GeoFORCE network went on to graduate with a geosciences degree from the University of Texas at Austin.
 This year, 12 GeoFORCE graduates are attending UT Austin, 5 of which are pursuing majors in the Jackson School.